Elite50/slate/source/includes/_profile-object.md

 EmailAddresses | Email | An email address for the profile
  | EmailContact | The contact type of the email address
  | EmailUsable | Whether or not the email is usable
-EmailBounces | EmailBounceOrganization | The organization that sent the email that bounced
- | EmailBounceWhen | The datetime that the email bounced
- | EmailBounceService | The ESP service that sent the email that bounced
- | EmailBounceEmail | The email address that the email was sent to
- | EmailBounceEmailing | The emailing that the email that bounced was apart of
-EmailClicks | EmailClickOrganization | The organization that sent the email that was clicked
- | EmailClickWhen | The datetime that the email was clicked
- | EmailClickURL | The URL of the link that was clicked
- | EmailClickEmail | The email address that the email was sent to
- | EmailClickService | The ESP service that sent the email that was clicked
- | EmailClickEmailing | The emailing that the email that was clicked was apart of
-EmailOpens | EmailOpenOrganization | The organization that sent the email that was opened
- | EmailOpenWhen | The datetime that the email was opened
- | EmailOpenService | The ESP service that sent the email that was opened
- | EmailOpenEmail | The email address that the email was sent to
- | EmailOpenEmailing | The emailing that the email that was opened was apart of
-EmailSends | EmailSendOrganization | The organization that sent the email
- | EmailSendWhen | The datetime that the email was sent
- | EmailSendService | The ESP service that sent the email
- | EmailSendEmail | The email address that the email was sent to
- | EmailSendEmailing | The emailing that the email was apart of
-EmailSpamComplaints | EmailSpamComplaintOrganization | The organization that sent the email that had a complaint
- | EmailSpamComplaintWhen | The datetime that the complaint was filed
- | EmailSpamComplaintService | The ESP service that sent the email
- | EmailSpamComplaintEmail | The email address that the email was sent to that complained
- | EmailSpamComplaintEmailing | The emailing that the email was apart of
-EmailUnsubscribes | EmailUnsubscribeOrganization | The organization that sent the email
- | EmailUnsubscribeWhen | The datetime that the profile unsubscribed
- | EmailUnsubscribeService | The ESP service that sent the email
- | EmailUnsubscribeEmail | The email address that the email was sent to
- | EmailUnsubscribeEmailing | The emailing that the email was apart of
-Ethnicities | Ethnicity | The ethnicity of the profile EventAttendances | EventAttendanceOrganization | The organization that put on the event
+Ethnicities | Ethnicity | The ethnicity of the profile ExternalIDs | ExternalID | The value of the external ID
- | EventAttendanceWhen | The datetime that the profile attended the event
- | EventAttendanceType | The type of event that the profile attended
- | EventAttendanceHost | The host of the event
- | EventAttendanceIsHost | Whether or not the profile hosted this event
-EventRegistrations | EventRegistrationOrganization | The organization that put on the event
- | EventRegistrationWhen | The datetime that the profile registered for the event
- | EventRegistrationEvent | The event that was registered for
- | EventRegistrationEventDatetime | The datetime of the event that was registered for
- | EventRegistrationEventDescription | The description of the event that was registered for
- | EventRegistrationEventURL | A URL for a web page of the event that was registered for
- | EventRegistrationTicketName | The name of the ticket that was purchased during the registration
- | EventRegistrationDiscountCode | The discount code used during registration
-ExternalIDs | ExternalID | The value of the external ID
  | ExternalIDType | The type of the external ID
-Facebooks | FacebookID | The ID of the Facebook account
- | FacebookURL | The URL link to the Facebook account
 Genders | Gender | The gender of the profile Households | HeadOfHousehold | A flag indicating whether the profile is the head of the household Images | Image | A URL to a photo of the profile